 We performed a comparison between IBM BPM and Oracle SOA Suite based on real PeerSpot user reviews.

-Find out in this report how the two Application Infrastructure solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Its Analytics is the most valuable feature."
+Find out in this report how the two Application Infrastructure solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."I liked its robustness the most.
+It was a very robust platform in my experience.
+It seemed like a very stable and powerful tool for handling lots of concurrent users and hammering at the system."

 "In case there is something that doesn't work out of the box, you have the flexibility to customize it."